Understanding and Improving Communication Performance in Multi-node LLM Inference: Studying Performance of Multi-node Inference

 \subsection{Scaling Multi-node LLM Inference}

-Figures~\ref{fig:strong_scaling_70b} and~\ref{fig:strong_scaling_405b} show the the time-to-completion for a batch of prompts across all inference engines for Llama 3.1 70B and 405B (Instruct) on Perlmutter, respectively.
+Figures~\ref{fig:strong_scaling_70b} and~\ref{fig:strong_scaling_405b} report the time-to-completion for a batch of prompts across all engines for Llama 3.1 70B and 405B on Perlmutter, respectively.
 From left to right, the workloads transition from compute-bound to increasingly memory-bound regimes.

-We first observe that YALIS (orange line) achieves performance comparable to state-of-the-art engines, particularly in more memory-bound workloads.
-For the 70B model, YALIS is within 5-16\% of vLLM V1 (TP) at 8 GPUs and beyond.
-For the 405B model, it remains within 8\% across all GPU counts.
+We first observe that YALIS (orange line) achieves comparable performance to state-of-the-art engines, particularly for memory-bound workloads.
+For the 70B model, YALIS is within 5--16\% of vLLM (TP) at eight GPUs and beyond.
+For the 405B model, it is within 8\% for all GPU counts.
 The only noticeable deviation occurs for the 70B model's prefill-heavy workload at 16 GPUs.
-Importantly, YALIS exhibits scaling trends consistent with other frameworks, validating its suitability as a research vehicle for studying multi-node LLM inference.
-The few missing data points correspond to OOM failures from \texttt{torch.compile}, which we plan to address in future.
-Across all models and inference engines, both model-parallelism schemes exhibit poor strong scaling , where the time to solution does not scale inversely with GPU count.
+Crucially, YALIS exhibits scaling trends consistent with other engines, validating its suitability as a research vehicle for studying multi-node LLM inference.
+The missing data points correspond to OOM errors.

-Focusing on the 70B model (Figure \ref{fig:strong_scaling_70b}), vLLM V1 (TP) (green line) latencies decrease from a 4 GPUs (single node) to 8 GPUs (two nodes), with more noticeable improvements for the decode-heavy workload (right-most plot).
-However, thereafter, the latency remains almost constant or increases with each doubling of the number of GPUs.
+Across all models and engines, both TP and HP exhibit poor strong scaling, where the time to solution does not scale inversely with GPU count.
+Focusing on the 70B model (Figure~\ref{fig:strong_scaling_70b}), vLLM (TP) (green line) latencies decrease from four GPUs (single node) to eight GPUs (two nodes), with more noticeable improvements for the decode-heavy workload (right-most plot).
+However, after 16 GPUs, the latency remains almost constant or increases with GPU count.
 This trend is consistent for TP, across all engines and models.

-When using HP, a different trend is observed.
-In the prefill-heavy regime for the 70B model (Figure~\ref{fig:strong_scaling_70b}), vLLM V1 (HP) (black line) latencies remain nearly constant with a smaller number prompts (middle plot), but decrease up to 16 GPUs with a larger number of prompts (left plot).
-For the 405B model, latencies decrease initially for both small and large number of prompts, before increasing of flattening out.
+When using HP, we observe a different trend.
+In the prefill-heavy regime for the 70B model (Figure~\ref{fig:strong_scaling_70b}), vLLM (HP) (black line) latencies remain nearly constant with a smaller number of prompts (middle plot), but decrease (up to 16 GPUs) with a larger number of prompts (left plot).
+For the 405B model, latencies decrease initially for both small and large numbers of prompts, before increasing or flattening out.
 SGLang (HP) (pink line) exhibits a similar trend.
-For decode-heavy workloads, however, HP latencies increase significantly with each doubling of node count for both vLLM and SGLang.
+For decode-heavy workloads, however, HP latencies increase significantly with increasing GPU count for both vLLM and SGLang.